-J. Stephen Lansing an external professor at the Santa Fe Institute, birthplace of complexity theory, an emeritus professor of anthropology at the University of Arizona, and a senior research fellow at the Stockholm Resilience Centre.
+J. Stephen Lansing an external professor at the Santa Fe Institute, birthplace of complexity theory, an emeritus professor of anthropology at the University of Arizona.
 Before moving to Arizona in 1998, Lansing held joint appointments at the University of Michigan in the School of Natural Resources & Environment and the Department of Anthropology, and earlier chaired the anthropology department of the University of Southern California.
 He has been a Fellow at the Institute for Advanced Study at Princeton, the Center for Advanced Study in the Behavioral Sciences at Stanford, the Institute of Advanced Study at Durham University, the Santa Fe Institute, the Stockholm Resilience Center and the Eijkman Institute for Molecular Biology in Jakarta.
 He is President-elect of the Anthropology and Environment Society of the American Anthropological Association.

 As the pieces of the water temple story were falling into place, Lansing became interested in self-organizing processes elsewhere in the archipelago.
 In 2000 he began to work with Indonesian geneticists, linguists and public health officials to study the co-evolution of social structure, language change and disease resistance on fourteen Indonesian islands.
 The story of this project is told in Islands of Order: A Guide to Complexity Modeling for the Social Sciences